 Peter Haveles, a Partner in the Complex Commercial Litigation Department, focuses his practice on complex disputes involving the financial markets and commercial transactions.
-Over the course of his career, Mr. Haveles has developed an extensive understanding of his clients’ business operations, the financial markets in which they operate, and the risks that accompany them.
+Over the course of his career, Peter has developed an extensive understanding of his clients’ business operations, the financial markets in which they operate and the risks that accompany them.
 Based on that knowledge and experience, he has advised clients with respect to litigation risks for numerous transactions and litigation arising from those transactions.
-In addition, Mr. Haveles actively counsels clients of the firm in these areas to minimize the litigation risks associated with their businesses, and to resolve disputes as efficiently and effectively as possible.
+In addition, Peter actively counsels clients of the firm in these areas to minimize the litigation risks associated with their businesses, and to resolve disputes as efficiently and effectively as possible.
 He was recently recognized as a “Litigation Star” by Benchmark Litigation 2012.

-Mr. Haveles has represented numerous financial services institutions and other participants in the financial markets in connection with civil litigation and investigations and enforcement actions pursued by regulatory agencies and major exchanges arising out of U.S. and foreign securities, options, futures, derivatives, capital markets and asset-backed transactions.
-He has addressed disputes involving antitrust claims, unauthorized trading, front running, prearranged trading, improper and negligent execution of trades, market manipulation, failure to supervise, compliance with exchange rules, fraudulent representations, and broken trades.
+Peter has represented numerous financial services institutions and other participants in the financial markets in connection with civil litigation and investigations and enforcement actions pursued by regulatory agencies and major exchanges arising out of U.S. and foreign securities, options, futures, derivatives, capital markets and asset-backed transactions.
+He has addressed disputes involving antitrust claims, unauthorized trading, front running, prearranged trading, improper and negligent execution of trades, market manipulation, failure to supervise, compliance with exchange rules, fraudulent representations and broken trades.

 - Represented one of the five arranger banks in the $20 billion fraudulent conveyance action in the Lyondell Basell bankruptcy arising out of the Lyondell Chemical Company leveraged buyout in December 2007.

 - Represented parent corporation in action asserting that $150 million dividend from a bond offering by one of its subsidiaries that filed bankruptcy several years later was a fraudulent conveyance and in violation of Delaware law.